Information-theoretic lower bounds for distributed function computation: Small ball probability estimates for computation of linear functions

 Suppose that the local observations $W_v$, $v \in \cV$, are i.i.d.\ standard Gaussian random variables.
 Then, for any $\cS \subseteq \cV$, $\langle a_{\cS}, W_{\cS}\rangle$ is a zero-mean Gaussian r.v.\ with variance $\| a_{\cS} \|^2_2 = \sum_{v \in \cS} a^2_v$ (here, $\| \cdot \|_2$ is the usual Euclidean $\ell_2$ norm).
 A simple calculation shows that

-Using this in Theorem~\ref{th:gen} with the sufficient condition \eqref{eq:high_accuracy_1}, we get the following result. \begin{corollary} For the problem of computing a linear function in \eqref{eq:lin_func}, where $(W_v) \overset{{\rm i.i.d.}}\sim N(0,1)$, suppose that the coefficients $a_v$ are all nonzero, and that $\eps$ and $\delta$ satisfy the condition
+Using this in Theorem~\ref{th:gen}, we get the following result. \begin{corollary} For the problem of computing a linear function in \eqref{eq:lin_func}, where $(W_v) \overset{{\rm i.i.d.}}\sim N(0,1)$, suppose that the coefficients $a_v$ are all nonzero.
+Then for $\eps\ge 0$ and $\delta\in(0,1/2]$,